EnderNinja7/HEALSwin-PINN/README.md

 - HEAL-Swin with Relativistic Physics Encoder

 ## How to use the models
-The models are self-contained in Google Colab notebooks.
+The models are self-contained Google Colab notebooks.
 Just edit the data directory to where Model-1 is downloaded in your Drive, and then uncomment the lines that generate the Dataset and Dataloaders.
+Run all code blocks, and the model will be trained, validated, and an ROC AUC curve will be generated.
 The training and validation dataloaders can be reused for all models.